Creating product variations on Amazon – How to do it and why you should focus on it!

 • The products differ only in a few specific points.

-• Buyers expect that these products will be displayed together on one product page.
+• Buyers expect these products to be displayed together on one product page.

 • The products can have a common title.

-The requirements indicate that it should always be about a practically the same product that differs only marginally from the other variants – like the T-shirt from the example above.
+The requirements indicate that it should always be practically the same product that differs only marginally from the other variations – like the T-shirt from the example above.

-• There is only one variant of your product.
+• There is only one variation of your product.

 • The products require completely different product descriptions.